Joshaby/Setup-Script-for-Fedora-Workstation/README.md

 # Setup-Script-for-Fedora-Workstation

-Script to install some programs in Fedora Workstation
+Script to install some programs, tools and others things on Fedora Workstation